-- Use the checklists as a guide for creating the project. - Identifying information (name of the student(s), category and division, student's grade level, homeroom teacher's name, school and district name) should be labeled on the back of the storyboard.
+Use the checklists as a guide for creating the project.

+Identifying information (name of the student(s), category and division, student's grade level, homeroom teacher's name, school, and district name) should be labeled on the back

+- of the storyboard.
 If any identifying information is placed on the front of the storyboard, the project will be disqualified. - Only students may present the projects during the judging even for the family projects.
-If a student needs accommodations, please submit the Students Needing Accommodations Form for additional adult supervision - Storyboards should be colorful and interesting.
+If a student needs accommodation, please submit the Students Needing Accommodations Form for additional adult supervision - Storyboards should be colorful and interesting.
 Models, shadow boxes, and illustrations that fit in the middle of the display are allowed.
-The total project should meet the required the width, depth or height of the standing display board (approximately 36" W x 14" D x 36" H of table space).
-There cannot be items protruding from the back or top of the board. - No items should hang over the edge of the table or be placed on the floor.
+The total project should meet the required the width, depth or height of the standing display board (approximately 36" W x 14" D x 36" H of table space). - There cannot be items protruding from the back or top of the board. - No items should hang over the edge of the table or be placed on the floor.
 However, students may hold or wear items that coordinate with the project, if desired.
 Items used for the project are not to be alive, valuable, or dangerous, including dry ice. - Items on the project board may be handwritten or typed.
-Younger students may require assistance in writing, typing, spelling, cutting, etc. This is permissible and part of the learning process.
-See Divisions A, B, J, K, and L regarding Family and Group Divisions.
+Younger students may require assistance - in writing, typing, spelling, cutting, etc. This is permissible and part of the learning process.
+See - Divisions A, B, J, K, L, M, N, and O regarding Family and Group Divisions. - Students and teachers are encouraged to accompany their projects throughout all levels of competition; however, the student's presence is not required.
+All projects will be fairly judged regardless of the student's attendance.